I Tried 6 Store-Bought Clam Chowders & the Winner Was Creamy and Clammy

 Like Campbell's, General Mills Progresso line also focuses on soup.
 The brand produces so much of it that it separates it into eight individual categories: Traditional, Light, Protein, Vegetable Classics, Reduced Sodium Diet, Soup Mix, Spice It Up, and Rich & Hearty.
 Not surprisingly, Progresso's New England Clam Chowder falls into this final Rich & Hearty grouping.
 You can find Progresso at most large retailers.
 I picked up an 18.5-ounce can at Walmart for $2.18.

-The look: What you see is what you get, as the picture on the can is almost exactly what came pouring out.
+The look: What you see is what you get, as the picture on the can is almost exactly what comes pouring out.
 It's as clumpy and thick as Campbell's—so much so that it jiggled instead of sloshed as I transferred the bowl from the microwave to my table.
 Once again, there is a generous portion of potatoes.
 Its shade is a subtle ivory.

 The taste: Certainly rich and hearty.
 I think I would have been full after finishing just half of the can.
 The base is exceptionally velvety, and it's the first that tasted a little bit buttery with a nice dash of salt for taste.
 What impressed me, though, was the sizeable and meatier nuggets of clam.
 They almost tasted fresh, and they weren't too tough to chew.
 The recipe is simple.
 Progresso doesn't bother throwing in onions or celery.
 But the chowder still turns out flavorful and well-rounded.